Markus Pflanz

 Markus Pflanz (born 31 December 1975) is a German football manager.

 Career

 In 2018, Pflanz was appointed manager of German seventh tier side TSV Künzell.
 In 2022, he was appointed manager of Oostende in the Belgian top flight.
+In June 2022 Pflanz moved to league rivals Sint-Truiden as assistant coach on the staff of German head coach Bernd Hollerbach.